Business confidence has stabilised after dropping in April 2020

 Businesses have been looking for ways to reduce the cost and risk of offering trade terms, especially in an environment where cash flow is tight.
 Moula Pay is our new product which solves this challenge.

 Moula Pay is a smarter way for businesses to offer their customers payment terms.
-If you sell to other businesses and your customers pay with Moula Pay, Merchants get paid upfront.
+If you sell to other businesses and your customers pay with Moula Pay, you get paid upfront.
 At the same time, your customers get up to three months free from interest and repayments, or can take a longer-term repayment plan if needed.